sainttelant/3DCenterNet_GTX3090/plugins/tools/onnx-graphsurgeon/examples/03_isolating_a_subgraph/README.md

-We do **not** need to know which nodes, initializers, or intermediate tensors we want - marking the inputs and outputs is sufficient for ONNX GraphSurgeon to be able to determine the other information automatically.
+We do **not** need to know which nodes, initializers, or intermediate tensors we want - marking the inputs and outputs is sufficient for ONNX GraphSurgeon to be able to deduce the other information automatically.

 ## Running the example